AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-25-ES6#12-sets-weaksets-maps-weakmaps.md

 ---
 &nbsp;

-This was the tenth part of my ES6 for beginners course, check out the rest of them [here](https://albertomontalesi.github.io/courses/es6).
+This was the **last** part of my ES6 for beginners course, check out the rest of them [here](https://albertomontalesi.github.io/courses/es6).

 You can also read this articles on medium, on my [profile](https://medium.com/@labby92).

+I will soon start posting a new tutorial on the new features introduce post ES6 so stay tuned.

 Thank you for reading.